-Our insurance HQ is based in Woodley, Reading which we have occupied for circa 10 years.
-We also have a branch in Basingstoke and most recently Southampton, Bournemouth, London, Oxford, Portsmouth and the Isle of Wight.
+Our insurance HQ is based in Reading which we have occupied for circa 10 years.
+We also have branches in;

-Finch Group employs over 100 members of staff, including the four working Directors; Paul Goodman (Managing Director), Nick Inge (Commercial Director), Ryan Houston (Commercial Director) and Graham Ash (Private Clients Director).
+Finch employs over 150 members of staff, including the four working Directors; Paul Goodman (Managing Director), Nick Inge (Commercial Director), Ryan Houston (Commercial Director) and Graham Ash (Private Clients Director).

 Our partnership with Ethos Broking

 In November 2016, we became part of Ethos Broking, an open collaboration of like-minded brokers who share intrinsic, customer-focussed values.

 Drawing on broad and well-established expertise across our collective, and with the support of the Ethos Broking team, we approach current and future challenges as a unit, allowing us to continually assess and enhance our service.

 Our association with Ethos Broking gives us greater prominence in the insurance market, meaning access to exclusive policy wordings and niche products, while remaining independent and accessible to our clients.
 Find out more at ethosbroking.co.uk

 Denis, Nick and Steve have all sold their Insurance Brokerages to Finch, find out their views on the acquisitions;

 Many people set up a business with the ultimate goal of selling it and moving to pastures new.